George L. San Jose: Career

 To celebrate the agency's 30th anniversary in 2011, San Jose initiated a community give-back effort, donating $60,000 worth of professional services to three nonprofit organizations.
 The donations were awarded in amounts of $30,000, $20,000, and $10,000 to organizations voted on by the public.

 In 2014, San Jose created a hemispheric alliance between The San Jose Network (SJN) and The Trans-Canada Advertising Agency Network (T-CAAN), creating a one-stop shop for marketing services across the Americas.
 This alliance provided services across 20 countries, with 44 agencies and nearly $1 billion in capitalized billings.
 That same year, San Jose rolled out a multi-country advertising campaign for Bulova watches featuring the English Premier League football club Manchester United.

 San Jose's marketing communications-work in this field has generated over $7.8 billion in incremental sales for household brands such as Clorox, SC Johnson, Anheuser Busch, Coca-Cola, Motorola, VISA, Fleet Bank, Sears, The Signature Group, American Family Insurance, Allstate, MetLife, ATA, MGM Resorts, Land of Lincoln HealthCare, Gift of Hope, Kraft Foods, Sara Lee, Exelon, National Pork Board, GSK, Abbott Labs, ACE Hardware, SuperValu, and Grainger.
 Under his leadership, The San Jose Group has won hundreds of awards, including the coveted Effie for Advertising and IABC Gold Quill for Public Relations as an acknowledgment from industry leaders and peers.

 Recognized as an industry visionary by Advertising Age, USA Today, and Crain's “Who's Who,” San Jose is a frequent speaker on advertising and marketing strategy.
 He has also published numerous industry articles, including “Brand Centric Hispanics,” “What Happened to the USP,” “Don't Drink the Kool-Aid,” “Just because you Build it, it does not Mean they will Come,” “Latin America: The China of 2020,” “The Fragility of Brands in Culturally Blind Society,” and “The Emergence of the Power of our Polycultural Society.”
 The agency's work has also been featured in prominent marketing books as case studies of marketing excellence.

-Some of the notable clients San Jose worked on are Abbott Nutrition, Anheuser Bush Inc, Ace Hardware, Allstate Insurance, American Family Insurance, American Airlines, American Trans Air, Chicago White Sox, Coca-Cola USA, Bacardi Limited, Bulova, Exelon, Hanes Brands, Harley Davidson, Henkel Corporation, Hormel Foods, HyCite Corporation, Illinois Office of Tourism, Kraft Foods, National Pork Board, Pfzier Inc., Reckitt Benckiser, Sara Lee Corporation, SC Johnson, Sears, Sunovion Pharmaceutical, Univision Radio, U.S Cellular, Veryfine Juices, Walgreens Co., WW Grainger.

-San Jose Consulting Inc.

-San Jose Consulting was established by San Jose in 1988 to help U.S. based fortune 1000 companies identify growth opportunities, marketing solutions, and consumer insights in the Polycultural markets of the U.S., Canada, and the complex markets of Latin America.
-His approach was precise, unique, client-specific, and transcend language, culture and borders.